huck0031/alpine-linux-kindle/README.md

-# Alpine Linux on Kindle
+# Alpine Linux on Kindle (WIP)
-Binary releases (testing) for Alpine Linux armhf/armv7 including versions v3.20, v3.21 and more coming soon as I can test (currently testing for Kindle 11th Gen Paperwhite)
+Binary releases (testing) for Alpine Linux armhf/armv7 currently including version v3.20 and more coming soon as I can test (currently testing for Kindle 11th Gen Paperwhite)

 # Installation
 1. Have jailbroken kindle, with KAUH and Kterm installed (be aware if your kindle uses hard floats that you will need different versions)
 2. Download alpine_kindle_kaul from schuhumi/alpine_kindle_kual and place in the extensions folder on kindle
-3. Replace my customized deploy.sh script (replaces release location of Alpine.zip/ext3 to my repo)
+3. Replace my customized deploy.sh script in the aformentioned folder (replaces release location of Alpine.zip/ext3 to my repo)
-4. From KUAL open Alpine Linux and deploy the latest release, it will download from the latest stable included in this repo (currently Alpine v3.20)
+4. From KUAL open the Alpine Linux menu and deploy the latest release, currently it will download from the latest stable included in this repo (Alpine v3.20)
-5. Drop into the Alpine Linux shell from KUAL, run setup-desktop and install MATE DE (others not tested)
+5. After installation, drop into the Alpine Linux shell from KUAL, run the setup-desktop script and install MATE DE (others not tested)
 6. Execute startgui.sh

 Afterwards, you are able to launch directly from KAUH